Cabot-bot/Cabot-bot/README.md

 The Installation guide can be found in the [Installation.md](https://github.com/Cabot-bot/Cabot-bot/blob/master/Installation.md) file.

 ## License ©️
-Karma Bot is licensed under the GNU Affero General Public License v3.0.
+Cabot is licensed under the GNU Affero General Public License v3.0.
 See the file `LICENSE` for more information.
 If you plan to use any part of this source code in your own bot, Include some form of public credit somewhere.

 <!-- markdownlint-enable -->
 <!-- prettier-ignore-end -->